Biscúter: History

 Biscúter flourished for about ten years and the cars became a common sight on Spanish roads, as well as a part of popular culture. ("Ugly as a Biscúter" was a common joke.)
 Amenities such as doors and windows did eventually appear, and several different bodystyles were produced, including trucks, an elegant woodie station wagon, and a toy-like sports car called the Pegasín (little Pegaso).

 In 1950 the Spanish auto maker SEAT was set up as the country's national car manufacturer, but at first even the most inexpensive of its designs were considered luxury cars, out of reach of the average Spanish consumer.
 As time went on and a greater degree of prosperity developed, though, SEATs began to take more of the market and crowd out the cheaper marques.
 In 1957 the company attempted to produce a sports car, the Biscuter Pegasin in an attempt to attract the wealthier buyers.
 The styling was similar to the Pegaso Z-102, but it didn't help much.
 By the early 60s, Biscúter sales and production stopped, after a total production run of about 12,000.
 It is thought that almost all of the cars were eventually scrapped.

-Today
+Current day

 Now Biscúters are mostly museum curiosities, although like many vanished marques they have some following among auto enthusiasts.
 The name is little known outside Spain, however, and most materials pertaining to it are in Spanish.